Martyrs of Persia under Shapur II

-The Martyrs of Persia under Shapur II were Assyrian Christian martyrs who were put to death by Shapur II of Persia (r.
+The Martyrs of Persia under Shapur II were Christian martyrs who were put to death by Shapur II of Persia (r.
 309–379) for failing to renounce their faith.

-There may have been several thousand in total.

-They are remembered as a group in the Roman and Orthodox calendars.

-The Roman Martyrology gives feast days of 6 April, 22 April and 9 May for different groups.
+Historical accounts suggest that approximately 16,000 Christians may have been martyred during this period.
+They are remembered collectively in the Roman and Orthodox calendars, with the Roman Martyrology listing feast days on April 6, April 22, and May 9 for different groups of martyrs.

 Historical background

 The standard view of early Christianity in Persia is that it was tolerated until Constantine the Great (r.
 306–337) was converted to Christianity and made it the official religion of the Roman Empire.

 Shapur II then became suspicious of Christians in his empire, and after being defeated in a war with Rome ordering that the Christian churches be destroyed and their clergy executed.

 This was later extended to execution of all Christians.

 This view is based on Syriac accounts of martyrdoms, but these may have been written some time after the events, and may present only the Roman viewpoint.

 The theme of Shapur's persecution being a reaction to Constantine's conversion emerged only during the reign of Theodosius II (r.
 402–450), and must be treated with some skepticism.

 However, there is no doubt that Shapur II severely persecuted the Christians from 339 until his death in 379, and the 5th-century Syriac Passions most likely were the source for Sozomenos's account in his Ecclesiastical History, and have been carried forward into Greek translations.